 Thinking that your body is dirty and needs to be cleansed is borderline eating disordered thinking and we would love for you to check in with a professional if you find yourself in this rabbit hole.

 Eating a diet high in fiber is what will naturally “cleanse or detox” your body – and cutting out the heavily processed food helps, too.
 That’s why juice cleanses are especially ineffective: they just starve the gut microbiome, making it harder to tolerate a wide range of foods again.Do you Really Need a Raw Food Cleanse? →

 Bottom line: please don’t equate plant-based eating with these fads that are not based on science but wishful thinking.
 Eat a large variety and eat enough!

-As you might expect, this is one of the biggest concerns we’ve heard over the years.
+As you might expect, this is one of the biggest concerns we’ve heard over the years when talking about the WFPB diet.
 So, let us explain.

 Amino acids, the building blocks that make up protein, originally come from the plant kingdom.
 They are essential and help maintain muscle and bone mass as well as support the immune system.

 Contrary to popular belief, there’s no need for a single food or even meal to be a “complete protein” that covers all 8 essential amino acids in adequate amounts.
 It’s perfectly fine to get the different amino acids from a variety of foods over the course of the day.

 Generally speaking, the average Western person eats way too much protein, as the DRI for adults is only 0.8 g per kilogram of body weight (which comes to around 50-60 grams per day for a person at a healthy weight).